mkorangestripe/linux/README.md

 * -n : include line number
 * -w : exclude matches that are part of a word (include **df**, exclude min**df**ul)

+The -m option shown here is only used to limit results.

 ![git_grep](readme_images/git_grep.png)

 ### tldr pages